marcolaux/asus-g14-fedora/README.md

 In this Repo also is a GNOME Shell extension that helps with switching between Nvidia Power on and off.
 Just enable "Amd Nvidia switcher" in Extensions or GNOME Tweaks and you will see a new icon in the top bar.
 Just click on it and you will switch the power state of the Nvidia GPU (warning: this will log you out).
 With the NVIDIA powered off power drain in idle is just between 5 - 6,5 watts.
 With the Nvidia on standby it's usually 10-12 watts while idle.

-So let's go through this...
+So let's go through this (I it works seemless in this order as I haven't done a complete new install, yet)...

 ## Installation process

-1. Install Fedora 32
+**1. Install Fedora 32**

-2. Boot to your installation and update everything
+**2. Boot to your installation and update everything**

 ```bash
 dnf update